-- Make eye contact with the student and ask him or her an easy question.
+Make eye contact with the student and ask them an easy question.
 Success with easy questions could boost the student’s confidence over time.

-- Give shy students a head start.
-Discreetly give them have the text up for discussion in advance.
-If learners feel more confident with the subject matter, they will feel more comfortable making a contribution in class.
+Give shy students a head start.
+Discreetly give them the text up for discussion in advance.
+If learners feel more confident with the subject matter, they will feel more comfortable contributing.

 Play a participation game.
 Divide the class into teams.
-Every member of each team has to say something in a two-minute time-frame.
+Every team member has to say something in a two-minute time frame.
 If this doesn’t happen, that team doesn’t earn a point.
-Let the next team have a turn.
-If teams are only made up of 3 students each, allow one minute.
+Then, let the next group have a turn.
+If there are only three students per team, then allow one minute.

-- Give students the chance to discuss things in small groups.
-This is less intimidating than expressing oneself before a crowd.
+Give students the chance to discuss things in small groups because it is less intimidating than expressing oneself before a crowd.

-- Put shy students together in a group, or at least don't mix the shyest student with the pushy ones, or they will never get a word in edgeways!
+Try putting shy students together in a group where they can nurture each other.
+On the other hand, if you mix the most introverted student with the pushy ones, they will never get a word in edgeways!

 Have fun experimenting with these ideas and please do let me know how you get along, I’d love to hear about it!